ang-zeyu/infisearch/docs/src/search_configuration.md

     // Id of input element to attach the search dropdown to
     inputId: 'morsels-search',

+    // Debounce time for the input
+    inputDebounce: isMobile ?
+275 : 200,

     // Mandatory, by default - base url for sourcing .html / .json files
     sourceFilesUrl: 'http://192.168.10.132:3000/source',